What is a postgraduate (PG) year?

 - Summer - Extensive parent & student surveys conducted

 - June/July – Schedule classes with Academic Dean’s Office

-- Upon Arrival/First Week – Meeting with college counselor (with parents if possible)
+- Upon Arrival/First Week – Meeting with college counselor (with parents, if possible)

 The College Counseling Process

-Post-graduate students will begin the college counseling process shortly after enrolling at Mercersburg.
+Postgraduate students will begin the college counseling process shortly after enrolling at Mercersburg.
 All PGs are welcome to schedule a time to meet (by phone or in person) with a College Counseling representative in the late spring or early summer.
 This can be a time to get advice on course selection or summer activities such as standardized test prep or college visits.

 During the summer, students will receive a registration email for Family Connection, the web-based program used to officially start the college advising process.
 Soon after, all PGs and their families will be asked to take extensive surveys on the college counseling process.
-Upon arrival to Mercersburg, or during the first week of school, college counselors will have individual meetings with all PGs and their families (when possible).
+Upon arrival at Mercersburg, or during the first week of school, college counselors will have individual meetings with all PGs and their families (when possible).